pickles976/pickles976.github.io/_posts/2023-08-11-Quadtrees-and-Maps.md

 ![](/images/quadtree/shiny.PNG)

 I took this image because I thought the specular reflection on the glossy water looked really cool in contrast to the softly-shaded and squishy-looking land.
 Something about this style of render is really peaceful.
-The shading I used here is basing [Phong shading](https://en.wikipedia.org/wiki/Phong_shading) named after [Bui Tuong Phong](https://en.wikipedia.org/wiki/Bui_Tuong_Phong) who you should read about.
-His story is tragic, but his work still lives on.
-He seemed like a cool guy

 The mesh is generated from a heightmap that someone extracted from the game.
 The heightmap and texture are just served from a URL, using github as a CDN and organizing the tiles in folders.
 This is how slippy tiles work for mapbox or Google maps.
 When a node in the quadtree is active, it uses the xyz position to request a texture and heightmap file from a URL, and uses that to generate a textured mesh at a given offset.
 Pretty simple.